Connecting where it counts

 • Attend an information session

-• Commit to coaching at least 4-5 hours per week (Oct-June)
+• Commit to coaching at least 2 days (4-5 total hours) per week Oct-Jun (4-5 total hours)

 • Fill out the Volunteer Application